shubhampalai/fitnessgeeks/README.md

- # Platinum Jyms App
+ #Fitness Geeks App

- Platinum Jym Web Application is a Exercises Tutorial one stop solution to its users.
+ Fitness Geeks Web Application is a Exercises Tutorial one stop solution to its users.